 What do toothpaste, explosives, veterinary medicine and solvents have in common?
 They are all classified as hazardous substances, which we regulate.

-Our role is to regulate pesticides, household chemicals and other dangerous goods and substances under the Hazardous Substances and New Organisms Act.
-This means we make decisions on whether to approve new hazardous substances.
+We regulate pesticides, household chemicals and other dangerous goods and substances under the Hazardous Substances and New Organisms Act 1996.
+We make decisions on whether to approve new hazardous substances.
 We put rules in place called controls to manage the risks of hazardous substances and to safeguard people and the environment.

-Our approvals for hazardous substances are recorded in the HSNO application register, which is one of the databases published on our website.
-We do not provide certification of previous approvals and we will not issue registration certificates, composition certificates, or the like.
-We are willing to engage with other regulatory authorities, if necessary, so that they can understand the New Zealand regulatory regime, but in general anyone can access our HSNO application register and confirm for themselves whether a substance is approved or not.
+Our approvals for hazardous substances are recorded in the HSNO application register.
+We do not provide certification of previous approvals and we don't issue registration certificates, composition certificates, or the like.
+Anyone can access the HSNO application register to confirm whether a substance is approved or not.

 As well as evaluating and approving substances, we can reassess substances and make new decisions about whether the controls need to be updated, or whether the substance needs to be banned.

 We also administer hazardous waste and ozone-depleting substances.

 Our Safer Homes programme has advice on keeping yourself, whānau, and the environment safe around hazardous substances.